furio/java-lar-multiply-service/README.md

 ##### it.cvdlab.lar.clengine.nnzWeight
 > ( _default: 3_ )
 >
-> The system calculates `rows * columns` of input matrices and if greater than `nnzWeight * nnz` of results uses COO CL kernel.
+> The system calculates `rows * columns` of input matrices and if greater than `nnzWeight * nnz` of result uses COO CL kernel.

 ##### it.cvdlab.lar.clengine.useCOO
 > ( _default: false_ )